IanMadd/academic/content/portfolio/refind.md

 # Introduction

-[rEFInd](http://www.rodsbooks.com/refind/) is a boot manager which automatically detects EFI bootloaders and shows a graphical interface allowing the user boot multiple operating systems that may be located on internal or external hard drives.
+[rEFInd](http://www.rodsbooks.com/refind/) is a boot manager which allows you to boot multiple operating systems from internal or external hard drives. rEFInd automatically detects EFI bootloaders and shows a graphical interface allowing the user to select which operating system they want to start.

 These instructions will show you how to install rEFInd on a computer running macOS.